Habiganj District: Modern

+On 16 November 1971, Mukti Bahini fighter Jagat Jyoti and 11 villagers were killed in an encounter with the Pakistan army.

+On 1 March 1984, Habiganj was established as a district under CMLA Hussain Muhammad Ershad's decentralization programme.

 Geography

-Habiganj is located at 24.3750°N 91.4167°E. Its area is 2,636.58 km2 and bounded by Sunamganj District to the north, Tripura of India and Maulvibazar District to the east, Balaganj Upazila of Sylhet to the north-east, Brahmanbaria and Kishoreganj districts to the west.
+Habiganj is located at 24.3750°N 91.4167°E. Its area is 2,636.58 km2 and bounded by Sunamganj District to the north, Tripura of India and Moulvibazar District to the east, Balaganj Upazila of Sylhet to the north-east, Brahmanbaria and Kishoreganj districts to the west.

 This part of Bangladesh is characterized by alluvial plains which are dissected by various connecting rivers as well as streams, lakes; and it is vulnerable to both flood and drought.
 The land is devoted mainly to agriculture due to its fertile alluvial soils.

 Land

 Cultivated agricultural land: 1,54,953 hectare (60.22% of the total agricultural land).
 Forestland 95 11,644 hectare (4.53% of the total land).
 For crops 51.6% single-crop, 38.7% double-crop and 9.7% triple-crop; fallow 521 hectares.
-Its rivers include Barak, Bheramahana, Gopala, Kalni, Kalishiri, Khowai, Korangi, Kushiara, Meghna River(lower), Ratna, Shwasanali, shutki, sonai, Korangi, Shutang, Tentulia, Jhingri, Bizna and Yojnal.
+Its rivers include Barak, Bheramahana, Gopala, Kalni, Kalishiri, Khowai, Korangi, Kushiara, Meghna River(lower), Ratna, Shwasanali, shutki, sonai, Korangi, Shutang, Tentulia, Jhingri, Bizna, Yojnal, and Lohor.

+Demography

+According to the 2022 Census of Bangladesh, Habiganj District had 491,884 households and a population of 2,358,886, of whom, 15.03% of the inhabitants lived in urban areas.
+The population density was 895 people per km2.
+22.13% of the population was under 10 years of age.
+Habiganj had a literacy rate (age 7 and over) of 69.44%, compared to the national average of 74.80%, and a sex ratio of 94.16 males per 1000 females.

+Muslims make up 83.98% of the population, while Hindus are 15.86% of the population.
+There is a population of 2,300 Christians, mainly among the ethnic minorities.